 Functions of Terpenes?

 These chemicals can give plants and their extracts a number of different properties.
-For many plants, terpenes are used as a defense mechanism, usually through their scent, which can repel herbivores.
-Tepenes can also attract parasites and predators of these herbivores.
+For many plants, terpenes are used as a defence mechanism, usually through their scent, which can repel herbivores.
+Terpenes can also attract parasites and predators of these herbivores.

 In addition to protecting plants, terpenes have been found to have a number of medicinal and therapeutic properties.
 They are most likely the reason that humans have used plants in traditional and modern medicine for thousands of years.

 So, what are the different terpenes, and what do they do?

 Most Common Cannabis Terpenes